marytet/DataAnalystPortfolio/README.md

 LINK: [project](customer_churn_prediction_and_retention)

 ### The goal of the project:
-Based on analytic data on customers profiles and interactions collected by the gym chain Model Fitness, to analyze customer profiles and, on their basis, think over a customer retention strategy.
-Additional tasks of this project are drawing up a typical user profile, analyzing the factors affecting churn, and making recommendations for customer service.
+Using customer profiles and interactions data from the gym chain Model Fitness, I developed a customer retention strategy based on data analysis techniques.
+The project involved data cleaning, exploratory data analysis, and predictive modeling.
+Key insights included identifying significant factors contributing to churn and developing targeted marketing campaigns and personalized customer service.
+The project showcases my skills in data analysis and predictive modeling, as well as my ability to provide actionable recommendations for businesses.
 ### Skills:
 Data cleaning, detecting data anomalies, data visualization, descriptive analytics, correlation matrix, logistic regression, random forest, model's metrics,